pinkpixel-dev/pinkpixel-vscode-candy-themes/CONTRIBUTING.md

-# 🤝 Contributing to PinkPixel VSCode Themes
+# 🤝 Contributing to Pink Pixel VSCode Candy Themes

-First off, **thank you** for considering contributing to PinkPixel VSCode Themes! 💖 Every contribution, whether it's a bug report, feature suggestion, or code improvement, helps make these themes better for everyone.
+First off, **thank you** for considering contributing to PinkPixel VSCode Candy Themes! 💖 Every contribution, whether it's a bug report, feature suggestion, or code improvement, helps make these themes better for everyone.

 ---